flaviohasd/flaviohasd/README.md

 👋 Hi, my name is Flávio Dias.
-I'm currently a Mechanical Engineering undergraduate student at Federal University of Amazonas (Brazil), finishing my final paper.
+I'm currently about to graduate in Mechanical Engineering at Federal University of Amazonas (Brazil).

 My interests are engineering stuff (of course), programming, technology in general, physics, finances, music and games.